|Onderwijs:||Het vak INFOMCCO wordt in 2020/2021 niet aangeboden.|

 |Nota bene:||Er is geen recente vakbeschrijving beschikbaar.|

-Participants are assumed to be familiar with the basic concepts of imperative and functional programming as well as the essentials of lexing and combinator-based parsing will be helpful.
+On a practical level, participants are assumed to be familiar with the basic concepts of imperative and functional programming and knowledge of lexing and combinator-based parsing will be helpful.
 However, basic knowledge of and experience with the Haskell programming language is essential to do the practical assignments.
 Note, though, that you are not expected to have done the course on Advanced Functional Programming.
 The use of attribute grammars will be taught and practiced during lab exercises.

 Lectures; combined exercise and lab sessions.